GabrielNicolasAvellaneda/boundary-plugin-development-guide/docs/user-guide/overview.md

 A typical plugin consists of:

 **README.md**
-Documentation that describes that platforms supported by the plugin, along with any dependent software and/or configuration required for the plugin to run.
+Documentation that describes the platforms supported by the plugin, along with any dependent software and/or configuration required for the plugin to run.

 **plugin.json**
 Meter plugin manifest that contains metadata about the meter plugin: command to run to start the plugin, inputs to the plugin, metric values created by the plugin, dashboard definitions, as a partial list.